 I was became a warrior… capable of single-handedly defending my formidable barriers!

 The Great Wall of China had nothing on me!
 It was exhausting!

 My old beliefs and repetitive negative thoughts had taken over my life, and I no longer knew my ass from a hole in the wall!

 In the months that followed, I would slowly (and sometimes painfully) uncover the true meaning of letting go and letting God!
-I would discover that by letting go, I could reclaim what I had given to others, for years, out of fear—my power!
+I would discover that by letting go, I would reclaim what I had given to others, for years, out of fear… my power!
+I

-t has taken a lot of contemplation, emotional healing, crystal therapy, and other energy work like Reiki for me to be where I am today (a little better, still a work-in-progress).
+t has taken a lot of contemplation, emotional healing, crystal therapy, and other energy work such as Reiki for me to be where I am today.

-I am now someone who feels a little safer expressing my feelings—in the moment they arise; someone who does her best to create space for others to safely express themselves; someone who tries not to beat herself up whenever she looks in the mirror.
+I am now someone who feels safe expressing my feelings… in the moment they arise; someone who gives space for others to safely express themselves; someone who doesn’t beat myself up whenever I look in the mirror.

-I am learning to accept all of my “imaginary flaws”!
+I have learned to accept all of my “imaginary flaws”!

 Are you living an authentic life?

 If so, what helped you create this space?